Epico Colón: Return to WWC (2019–2025)

+Total Nonstop Action Wrestling (2025-present)

+In early 2025, Colón signed with Total Nonstop Action Wrestling (TNA), performing under his real name Orlando Colón and teaming with his cousin Eddie Colón as The Colóns.
+They debuted on the February 20, 2025, episode of TNA iMPACT!, defeating Elijah and Joe Hendry in the main event.
+The following week, on February 27, The Colóns formed an alliance with The System (Eddie Edwards, Brian Myers, and JDC) to shift the balance of power in TNA.
+On March 6, they faced The Hardys (Jeff and Matt Hardy) in a tag team match.
+At Sacrifice 2025 in May, The Colóns, alongside The System, lost to Joe Hendry, Matt Hardy, Elijah, Leon Slater, and Nic Nemeth in the main event.
+As of October 2025, The Colóns remain active in TNA, competing in ongoing storylines and tag team competition.)

 In other media

 Video games

 He made his first WWE video game appearance in WWE '13 as Epico, Primo's partner.
 He also appears in WWE 2K16 (as DLC) and WWE 2K17 under the name Fernando as a member of Los Matadores.
 He appears as Epico Cólon in WWE 2K18 and WWE 2K19.

 Movies

 He himself played a role, together with El Torito and Diego, the three of them joined in the racing team Pamplona Especial in the animated movie Scooby-Doo! and WWE: Curse of the Speed Demon, they wore their green eye masks as well as the yellow hot pursuits because they were masked brothers and became a Spanish accent.
 El Torito himself wore a red, bull-like mask and the red, fluffy costume.